Fellow-Consulting-AG/docapp-docs/docs/en/docbits/onboarding.md

 ## Understanding Document Review

-After the initial setup is complete, most of your time in Docbits (DOC²) will be spent reviewing example invoices.
+After the initial setup is complete, most of your time in DocBits (DOC²) will be spent reviewing example invoices.

-### Sending Document to Docbits (DOC²)
+### Sending Document to DocBits (DOC²)

-You can send documents to Docbits (DOC²) in the following ways:
+You can send documents to DocBits (DOC²) in the following ways:

 1. Manual Upload
 2. Email